Code-Institute-Submissions/mdenoronha-milestone-project-3/README.md

 * Other users are not able to register the same username, giving a unique account for users to make use of
 * Usernames are saved to a user's session, allowing them leave the site and return logged in (within limitations of session cookie)
 * Users are able to log out of their account by clicking the log out icon
-* Users are able to log in to their account by clicking the log in buttom and entering their username (no password is required)
+* Users are able to log in to their account by clicking the log in button and entering their username (no password is required)

 *Functionality of the game*
 * Random riddles are shown to users by starting a new game (up to 5)
-* An answer form is displated allowing users to make a guess of the answer
+* An answer form is displayed allowing users to make a guess of the answer
 * Correct guesses add one to a saved score attribute assigned to the user's session, the user is made aware they guessed correctly/incorrectly
 * Correct answers are shown to the user, irrespective of their answer
 * The time taken to answer the question is recorded and added to a total_time attribute assigned to the user's session